Saudi Arabian Armed Forces: Operation Southern Watch

 Since the Gulf War, the United States stationed 5,000 troops in Saudi Arabia, a figure that rose to 10,000 during the 2003 conflict in Iraq.

 Operation Southern Watch enforced the no-fly zones over southern Iraq set up after 1991, as well, the country's oil exports through the shipping lanes of the Persian Gulf are protected by the United States Fifth Fleet based in Bahrain.
 It was conducted by Joint Task Force Southwest Asia (JTF-SWA) with the mission of monitoring and controlling airspace south of the 32nd Parallel (extended to the 33rd Parallel in 1996) in Iraq, following the 1991 Persian Gulf War until the 2003 invasion of Iraq.

 This was one of the stated motivations behind the September 11 attacks, as well as the Khobar Towers bombing.
 Bin Laden interpreted the Islamic prophet, Muhammad as banning the "permanent presence of infidels in Arabia".

 Houthi insurgency in Yemen

 On 5 November 2009, the Royal Saudi Land Forces launched a sweeping ground offensive against Yemen's Shiite Houthi rebels after they crossed the Saudi border to outflank the Yemeni Army, which had launched a military campaign against the Houthis to control and pacify the northern Yemeni mountains, and killed two Saudi border guards.
 The Saudi forces relied heavily on air power and artillery to soften the rebels without risking their men.
 The Saudi Army lost 133 soldiers in the fighting against the rebels, with most of the casualties occurring when ground forces tried to move into areas that had been softened by shelling that "raised alarms across the Sunni Arab world about the possibility that Iran might be supporting the Yemeni rebels".

+It has been reported that Saudi Arabia made extensive use of paid mercenaries from Latin America and Africa during the Saudi-led intervention in the Yemeni civil war.